Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 sequence is a variety of returning a result.

 Long XSLT templates can be difficult to understand, debug, modify, and maintain because they implement a lot of functionality in one place.
 For example, if you have a template that computes complex values and outputs them in different rows and cells of an HTML table, the logic of the table organization may be difficult to see and understand if it is broken up, within your template, by the logic that computes the content values.
-You can improve the legibility by computing the values at the beginning of the template and assigning them to variables, which you then reference in place in the constructed HTML output, but if you need to perform similar computations inside different templates, you don’t want to have to duplicate the code.
+You can improve the legibility by computing the values at the beginning of the template and assigning them to variables, which you then reference in place in the constructed HTML output, but if you need to perform the same types of computation in multiple locations, you don’t want to have to duplicate the code.
 What you’d like is to be able to use functions that do exactly what you need anywhere in your stylesheet with as much ease as you use standard XPath library functions.
 If you had that facility, a template that is responsible primarily for HTML table structure could focus on that structure, and much of the code that computes the values that will eventually populate the cells could be located elsewhere

 This type of organization is automatic when you use the standard function library.